tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/最佳实践/直播播放_intl_en.md

 ## Preparations
-1. Activate the [LVB service](https://console.cloud.tencent.com/live?from=product-banner-use-lvb) and complete [identity verification](https://intl.cloud.tencent.com/document/product/378/3629).
+1. Activate the [CSS service](https://console.cloud.tencent.com/live?from=product-banner-use-lvb) and complete [identity verification](https://intl.cloud.tencent.com/document/product/378/3629).
-2. Log in to the [LVB Console](https://console.cloud.tencent.com/live/livestat) to get a push address for LVB push.
-For detailed directions, please see [LVB Push](https://intl.cloud.tencent.com/document/product/267/31558).
+2. Log in to the [CSS Console](https://console.cloud.tencent.com/live/livestat) to get a push address for CSS push.
+For detailed directions, please see [CSS Push](https://intl.cloud.tencent.com/document/product/267/31558).
 3. Select [Domain Management](https://console.cloud.tencent.com/live/domainmanage), click **Add Domain**, enter your ICP filed domain name, select **Playback domain** as the type, and click **Save**.
 >!
 >- If you do not have a domain name, you can purchase one at another domain name service provider.